Tracktion/pluginval/README.md

 ### Installation

-The easiest way to get started with pluginval is to grab a pre-compiled binaries from the [Releases page](https://github.com/Tracktion/pluginval/releases).
+The easiest way to get started with pluginval is to grab pre-compiled binaries from the [Releases page](https://github.com/Tracktion/pluginval/releases).

-Once you need to [debug a failed validation](https://github.com/Tracktion/pluginval/blob/develop/docs/Debugging%20a%20failed%20validation.md#quick-debugging) you'll probably want to build locally in DEBUG:
+Once you need to [debug a failed validation](https://github.com/Tracktion/pluginval/blob/develop/docs/Debugging%20a%20failed%20validation.md#quick-debugging) you'll probably want to build locally in Debug:

 ```
 git submodule update --init # grab JUCE